microsoft/ailab/BuildAnIntelligentBot/readme.md

     * Enter the name of the KB: `qna-<your initials>`
     * Scroll down to **Step 4**: Populate your KB.
     * Click **Add File** and select the knowledge base file provided: `resources/qna-ttmb-KB.tsv`

 3. Click **Create your KB** and wait for the new instance to load.

-    > NOTE: You will be redirected to the QnA dashboard and it will display the questions in you knowledge base, these are populated from the previously loaded file
+    > **Note:** You will be redirected to the QnA dashboard and it will display the questions in you knowledge base, these are populated from the previously loaded file

 4. Click **Save and train**.
 This should take a minute.
 5. Click **Publish** to start the publishing process and then **Publish** again to confirm.
 6. From the sample HTTP request, sopy the following values to a Notepad:

     * **Host** url.
     * **EndpointKey** from the `Authorization` header
     * **KnowledgeBaseId** from the POST Uri: `knowledgebases/<knowledgeBaseId>/generateAnswer`